 Conditions

 UNICEF will meet the cost of traveling (flight) using the most economical means on a reimbursement basis as per UNICEF policy.
 UNICEF will also provide transport to the consultant in high security risk areas (in this case Turkana and Isiolo Counties).
-All monies inclusive of DSA will be given in lumpsum as per UNICEF policy.

 As per UNICEF DFAM policy, payment is made against approved deliverables.
 No advance payment is allowed unless in exceptional circumstances against bank guarantee, subject to a maximum of 30 per cent of the total contract value in cases where advance purchases, for example for supplies or travel, may be necessary.